icopy-site/awesome-cn/docs/awesome/awesome-billing.md

 - “Larry Page went to U of M and used the Michigan Terminal System. (…) when Google was working on App Engine, Page took inspiration from MTS and would exhort engineers to follow its example. (…) when I look at my AWS and GCP bills now, it feels very familiar!” ([source](https://news.ycombinator.com/item?id=35123587)) - The direct filiation between old-school university mainframes and current cloud services.

 - [Product Development as Iterated Taste](https://commoncog.com/product-development-iterated-taste/) - AWS sacrificed the simplicity of subscription pricing for S3 and went instead with a safe cost-following strategy because they had no clue how the users will use their service.

+- [Israel demanded Google and Amazon use secret ‘wink’ to sidestep legal orders](https://www.theguardian.com/us-news/2025/oct/29/google-amazon-israel-contract-secret-code#how-the-secret-code-works) - Invoicing of random fees with coded amounts were used as a hidden signal to bypass legal obligations.
+Maybe that's why you need a flexible billing system after all.

 - [£sd computing](https://en.wikipedia.org/wiki/%C2%A3sd#Computing) - The IBM 1401 mainframe (1959) optionally supported pounds/shillings/pence (£sd) currency arithmetics in hardware.